 Meaning

-“For whatever reason, I didn’t succumb to the stereotype that science wasn’t for girls.
+In the quote “For whatever reason, I didn’t succumb to the stereotype that science wasn’t for girls.
 I got encouragement from my parents.
 I never ran into a teacher or a counselor who told me that science was for boys.
-A lot of my friends did.” presents a viewpoint centered on friendship.
-It implies that meaningful bonds require openness and encourages us to remember that small gestures strengthen friendships.
+A lot of my friends did.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.

 Theme